9uant-brain/FET-Compressor-Build/README.md

 <p align='center'>
  <img src=asset/FET_SCH.png width="70%" height="70%">
 </p>
-Mostly, this schematic is same as original schematic.
-I just edited some parts, slightly changed resistors for fitting my inventory, changed opamp numbers.
-And, some subboard designs with audio jacks, footswtich.
-At first, I followed same opamp number as orignal one, it was edited while I designing PCB layout.
-I will discuss about it later.
+Most of this schematic is identical to the original.
+I only made a few minor edits — changing some resistor values to match the parts I had in stock and updating the op-amp numbering.
+I also added subboard designs for the audio jacks and footswitch.
+Initially, I followed the same op-amp numbering as in the original, but that changed during PCB layout work.
+I’ll go into more detail about that later.
 ### PCB layout Creation

-This circuit have lots of components, and I don't want to use larger enclousure, I decided to design it with SMD component.
-Also I wondered I could solder neatly SMD components.
-I will explain older design first, then explain reivsed design.
+This circuit has a lot of components, and since I didn’t want to use a larger enclosure, I decided to design it using SMD components.I was also curious to see whether I could solder SMD parts neatly.
+I’ll first explain the older design, and then go over the revised version.

 -----